 This Has Already Happened

-I was confined in my house; a pandemic took over the world and climate fires raged outside.
+I was confined to my house; a pandemic took over the world and climate fires raged outside.
 Something inside of me also surfaced.
 The outside was trying to come inside.
 The real of the world, the real of my fears, this tension manifested, and an existential horror film emerged.
 As performer and director, I tried to open something up, and I asked for the ghosts to reveal themselves; I wanted to allow them entry, even if it was a trace.
 The impulse to create and document was powerful.

 The seed of this idea emerged one night when I frightened myself through a reflection in my home.
 It sparked this idea for a film, a tiny virus had erupted, and this invisible terror was lurking outside, and with it surfaced the ills and the greed of America.
 But for a moment, there was a reflective silence.
 Who are we now?
 Eventually, the mass shootings resumed, and our collective hallucinations and nightmares were now live streaming.
 It was full-circle, I could feel the war from my childhood reverberate in me.